 To exercise at a moderate intensity, this person should keep her heart rate between 90 and 126 bpm throughout the workout.

 Exercise intensity and target heart rate vary from person to person.
 Beginners should exercise at the lower end of their target heart rate range and increase intensity slowly as the body becomes more fit.
-Aim for an intensity that meets your goals for calorie burning, challenges your current fitness state and is safe and tolerable.
-The best intensity is one that is challenging enough to benefit your heart, lungs, muscles, and bones, while not being so intense that you risk injury.
+Aim for an intensity that meets your goals for calorie burning, challenges your current fitness state, and is safe and tolerable.
+The best intensity is challenging enough to strengthen your heart, lungs, muscles, and bones while not being so intense that you risk injury.

 *Another popular equation is (220 - age in years), but the American College of Sports Medicine recommends this more accurate equation.